slidevjs/slidev/docs/custom/index.md

 ## Directory Structure

-Slidev uses some directory stricture conventions to minimalize the configure surface and make the functionality extensions flexible and intuitive.
+Slidev uses directory structure conventions to minimalize the configuration surface and make extensions in functionality flexible and intuitive.

 Refer to the [Directory Structure](/custom/directory-structure) section.